Gunman Taco Truck: Development

 Donovan Brathwaite-Romero created the concept in 2014.
 The game was developed over the next 3 years by Donovan and his parents, John Romero and Brenda Romero.
 Donovan had no prior experience creating a video game, and had to be taught how to code from the ground up by John.
 In 2017, Donovan was 12 years old.

 The game was put through Steam Greenlight on January 13 2017, and was accepted on January 28 2017, where it was released for Windows and Mac.
 On February 15, it was released for iOS devices.

 Reception

 Writing for TechRaptor, Travis Williams said "Gunman Taco Truck is a competent action roguelike with some strategy and planning elements thrown in for good measure.
 Instead of a simple distraction, there is a robust game here that is going to provide quite a challenge, and you'll see a significant amount of gameplay before you reach the end, and it surprised me with just how much game hides just behind the vibrant, silly surface."
-On Steam, over 80% of users gave the game a positive review.

 The mobile version was given the 2017 Best Game Audio Award by the Irish Game Makers Association, and upon release, it entered the featured section of the App Store in many countries, including the United States, United Kingdom, and Canada.

 An April 2020 update for Counter-Strike: Global Offensive includes a music kit from Gunman Taco Truck.